 By the time that I was a student in New York a lot of the work that I came across was politically inclined.
 It was very much about critiquing and putting institutions to task for not involving women, artists of colour and gay artists in a serious way.
 It was dealing with all of those issues in a very didactic fashion.

-My introduction to the art world career-wise happened post-9/11.
-The silicone bubble had burst, and all these things were happening as I was embarking on my career.
+My introduction to the art world, career-wise, happened post-9/11.
+The Silicon bubble had burst and all these things were happening as I was embarking on my career.
 That changed how I was perceived and accepted.
-The art world went money-crazy.
-The issues related to art as something one can buy and own and invest in changed dramatically because there was money being put into the art world, and people were willing to invest in art even if it was from a crass, speculation level.
+The art world went money crazy.
+The issues related to art as something one can buy and own and invest in changed dramatically.
+Because there was money being put into the art world and people were willing to invest in art even if it was from a crass, speculation level.

-I studied sculpture at Yale, I didn’t study painting there, so I expected to be making video-art, installations and three-dimensional work.
-When I finished school reality hit when I arrived back in New York and issues of space, rent, feeding oneself - day-to-day survival issues - fell flat on my lap and I realized I had to really reassess what my art was.
+I studied sculpture at Yale.
+I didn’t study painting there so I expected to be making video art, installations and three-dimensional work.
+When I finished school reality hit when I arrived back in New York and issues of space, rent, feeding oneself, how to get from day-to-day survival issues fell flat on my lap and I realized I had to really reassess what my art was.
 And after these two amazing years in this greenhouse, this fictional space called the MFA graduate school, I began to do little drawings and sketches.
 Some of them were to keep me from losing my mind.
-I was trying to force this city to re-adopt me, and so I would draw and work out my anxieties, nightmares and dreams.
+I was trying to force this city to re-adopt me and so I would draw and work out my anxieties, nightmares and dreams.
 It was very private, all of them in sketchbooks.
-After a few months in New York hopping from sofa to sofa I finally found a little one-bedroom and was able to create a studio area.
+When I finally got a space after a few months in New York, hopping from sofa to sofa, I found a little one bedroom and was able to create a studio area.
 I started to make watercolours because I had financial limitations and sculpture was not an option.
 I wanted to build so many things but I had to ask myself, ‘Where is the money going to come from?
 Where is the material going to come from?’